dhairyachaudhary/Toysly/README.md

 # Toysly
 #### Toysly is an e-commerce platform for selling books, toys and puzzles 🧸🧩.
 This is our final project for CSE 345: Foundations to Computer Security.
+[Link to demo video](https://drive.google.com/file/d/1JurkRTM0ZsG0hHV1MYfGWWKmAifAFovt/view).

 <p align="center">